JaakkoLipp/SYS-Projects/README.md

-Käyttöjärjestelmät ja systeemiohjelmointi
+### Käyttöjärjestelmät ja systeemiohjelmointi

-Project 1: Warmup to C and Unix programming
+### Project 1: Warmup to C and Unix programming

+(own documentation file in project folder)

+- reverse

-Project 2: Unix Utilities Page
+### Project 2: Unix Utilities Page

+(own documentation file in project folder)

+- my cat
+- my grep
+- my zip and unzip

-Project 4: Modified XV6 kernel with new syscall getreadcount:
+### Project 4: Modified XV6 kernel with new syscall getreadcount:

+the modified kernel can be tested in the kernel folder inside project 4.

 Returns how many times that the read() system call has been called by user processes since the time that the kernel was booted.

 Adding getreadcount System Call to xv6